anagnostop/gio-research/content/authors/akshay-aravamudan/_index.md

 ### Short Introduction

-Akshay Aravamudan is a doctoral student majoring in computer engineering at Florida Institute of Technology.
-His research areas of interest include machine learning, stochastic point processes for the study of information diffusion and influence characterization in social media, machine learning for hydrology and machine learning on the edge.
-Before joining  FIT's Center for Advanced Data Analytics & Systems ([CADAS](https://cadas.fit.edu)), he obtained his Masters of Science in computer engineering at Florida Institute of Technology.
-His masters thesis involved the study of information diffusion in social media via the use of multivariate survival processes.
-More information can obtained in his [website](https://aaravamudan2014.github.io/Akshay-Aravamudan/).
+Akshay Aravamudan received his Doctor of Computer Engineering degree from Florida Institute of Technology in April 2025.
+His research interests include machine learning, stochastic point processes for modeling information diffusion and influence in social media, machine learning for hydrology, and machine learning on the edge.
+During his doctoral studies, he was affiliated with Florida Tech's Center for Advanced Data Analytics & Systems ([CADAS](https://cadas.fit.edu)).
+He also earned his Master of Science in Computer Engineering from Florida Institute of Technology in July 2019, with a thesis focused on modeling information diffusion in social media using multivariate survival processes.
+After graduation, Akshay joined Amazon in Seattle, WA, as an Applied Scientist.
+More information is available on his [website](https://aaravamudan2014.github.io/Akshay-Aravamudan/), and he can be followed on [LinkedIn](https://www.linkedin.com/in/akshay-aravamudan-49a470b7/).

 ### Professional Service

- - Reviewer for the following conferences: IEEE-SMC2021, AISTATS2021, AAMAS2021 and SBP-BRiMS2021.
+ - Reviewer for the following conferences: IEEE-SMC 2021, AISTATS 2021, AAMAS 2021 and SBP-BRiMS 2021.
  - Reviewer for the following journals: IEEE Transactions on Cybernetics in 2021.
- - Volunteer for the following conferences: ICML2021 and ICLR2021.
+ - Volunteer for the following conferences: ICML 2021 and ICLR 2021.